Erythromycin, 250 mg 20 pcs

 Composition per 1 tablet:

-excipients: povidone-12.6 thousand. (polyvinylpyrrolidone low molecular weight medical 12600±2700) – 9.45 mg, crospovidone (collidone CL-M) – 13.5 mg, calcium stearate – 4.14 mg, talc – 10.35 mg, potato starch – to the weight of the core 450 mg.
+excipients: povidone-12.6 thousand (low molecular weight medical polyvinylpyrrolidone 12600±2700) – 9.45 mg, crospovidone (Kollidon CL, Kollidon CL-M) – 13.5 mg, calcium stearate – 4.14 mg, talc – 10.35 mg, potato starch – up to kernel weight 450 mg.

-The composition of the shell: cellulose (acetyl phthalyl cellulose) – 16.2 mg, titanium dioxide (titanium dioxide – 0.8 mg), castor oil 3.0 mg.
+Shell composition: cellacephate (cellulose acetylphthalyl) – 16.2 mg, titanium dioxide (titanium dioxide – 0.8 mg), castor oil 3.0 mg.

 Interaction

-Reduces the bactericidal effect of beta-lactam antibiotics (penicillins cephalosporins carbapenems).
+Reduces the bactericidal effect of beta-lactam antibiotics (penicillins, cephalosporins, carbapenems).

-Incompatible with lincomycin clindamycin and chloramphenicol (antagonism).
+Incompatible with lincomycin, clindamycin and chloramphenicol (antagonism).

-Accelerates nephrotoxicity of cyclosporine (especially in patients with concomitant renal failure).
+Increases the nephrotoxicity of cyclosporine (especially in patients with concomitant renal failure).

 Increases the bioavailability of digoxin.

-Decreases the effectiveness of hormonal contraception.
+Reduces the effectiveness of hormonal contraception.

 Overdose

-Hemodialysis peritoneal dialysis and forced diuresis are ineffective.
+Hemodialysis, peritoneal dialysis and forced diuresis are ineffective.

 ---|---|